microsoftgraph/microsoft-graph-docs/api-reference/beta/api/notebook-list-sectiongroups.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve a list of [section groups](../resources/sectiongroup.md) from the specified notebook.
+Retrieve a list of [sectionGroups](../resources/sectiongroup.md) from the specified notebook.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).